 If you’re unsure about certain aspects of aerial lift safety training for your employees, check OSHA’s Section 29 CFR Standards.
 Keep in mind, however, that OSHA’s aerial lift safety requirements are updated frequently.
 It’s important that your company’s safety supervisor is always up to date on changes that will affect your workplace.
 When you choose ALC’s Train The Trainer Program, you’ll be linked directly to OSHA-approved training and instruction.
 Add our Aerial Lift Training Kit and Bundle and Save package, and you’ll have the most comprehensive aerial lift safety training instruction available anywhere.

 All ALC aerial lift safety courses are affordable and include free lifetime support, convenient 24 hour access to our online training materials and free lifetime refresher training.
-Another of the many advantages of choosing ALC to train your employees is that all our instructors are OSHA experts.
+Remember, our instructors are OSHA experts.
 Their collective knowledge is passed along to you and your workers through our OSHA-approved training programs.
 ALC is simply your best choice for completing aerial lift safety training.

-Let ALC get your aerial lift safety program off the ground today.
+Let ALC get your aerial and scissor lift safety program off the ground today.
 In no time at all, you and your employees can be trained and certified.
 Upon completion of the training, official aerial lift certifications for each of your employees can be immediately downloaded and printed.
 Everything needed to create and maintain an effective OSHA-compliant aerial lift safety training program is included, so don’t put it off – get started today!
-Put safety considerations first by calling ALC at 888-278-8896 for assistance with all your aerial lift and scissor lift safety program needs.
+Put safety considerations first!
+Call ALC at 888-278-8896 for assistance with all your aerial and scissor lift safety program needs.